On singular Hilbert schemes of points: Local structures and tautological sheaves: Introduction

-\emph{Acknowledgement}: Thanks Zhilan Wang, Hanlong Fang, Lei Song, Dun Liang, Feng Qu, and Yun Shi for helpful discussions.
-Thanks Yongqiang Zhao for an interesting comment.
-I thank also Mark Wibrow, for I used his codes\footnote{https://tex.stackexchange.com/questions/145137/tikz-plane-partitions-with-labeled-faces} to draw the 3-dim partition graphs in the tex.
-This work is supported by NSFC 34000-41030364, and FRFCU 34000-31610265.
+I am grateful to Jian Zhou for sharing his insights on Conjecture~\ref{conj-intro-eularchar-global}.
+I thank Zhilan Wang, Hanlong Fang, Lei Song, Dun Liang, Feng Qu, and Yun Shi for helpful discussions.
+I thank Yongqiang Zhao for his interesting comment.
+I am indebted to the authors of Macaulay2 \cite{GS-Mac} and its packages for providing such a wonderful tool.
+I thank the referees for their helpful suggestions, especially those about Lemma~\ref{lem-transitive-open-nbd} and Remark~\ref{rem:proof_from_Krug_paper}.
+I thank also Mark Wibrow, for I used his codes\footnote{https://tex.stackexchange.com/questions/145137/tikz-plane-partitions-with-labeled-faces} to draw the $3$-dimensional partition graphs in latex.